- 525 students have provided 17,500 hours of pro-bono business analysis.

 Benefits to MSU Research Faculty

-The center has been recognized with generous grants from the National Science Foundation (NSF), the Small Business Administration (SBA) and the Department of Labor totaling $450,000.
-The center received $25,000 from the National Collegiate Inventors and Innovators Alliance (NCIIA) in 2009 and has also received grants from the Kauffman and Coleman Foundations.
+The center has been recognized with generous grants from the National Science Foundation (NSF), the Small Business Administration (SBA), and the Department of Labor totaling $450,000.
+The center received $25,000 from the National Collegiate Inventors and Innovators Alliance (NCIIA) (now known as VentureWell) in 2009, and has also received grants from the Kauffman and Coleman Foundations.

 The Alderson Program and the Center for Entrepreneurship were named by the SBA Office

 of Advocacy as an Economic Development Best Practices Program national finalist in